gsangwell/flighthub-gui/README.md

     * Install using [Node Version Manager](https://github.com/creationix/nvm#installation-and-update)

-5. Clone repositories
+5. Install and configure `Flight Terminal Service` as describe [here](https://github.com/alces-software/flight-terminal-service)

-    5.1.
-Clone this repo using `git clone https://github.com/alces-software/overware.git`
+6. Clone this repo using `git clone https://github.com/alces-software/overware.git`

-    5.2.
-Clone the `master` branch of `flight-terminal-service` found [here](https://github.com/alces-software/flight-terminal-service)

-6. Copy the example environment variables file using `cp '.env.example', '.env'`
+7. Copy the example environment variables file using `cp '.env.example', '.env'`

-7. Setup necessary environment variables

-    7.1.
-Edit `.env` from step 6 as required to use valid environment variables.
+8. Edit `.env` as required to use valid environment variables.
 Some of these are only important for specific environments.

-    7.2.
-Follow the instructions given in the "Quick start" section of `Flight Terminal Service`

-8. Install gems with `bundle install`
+9. Install gems with `bundle install`

-9. Prepare the database
+10. Prepare the database

-    9.1.
+    10.1.
 Create DB `RAILS_ENV=production bin/rails db:create`

-    9.2.
+    10.2.
 Load schema `RAILS_ENV=production bin/rails db:schema:load`

-    9.3.
+    10.3.
 Run database migrations `RAILS_ENV=production bin/rails db:migrate`

-    9.4.
+    10.4.
 Run data migrations `RAILS_ENV=production bin/rails data:migrate`

-10. Create an initial user
+11. Create an initial user

-    10.1.
+    11.1.
 Enter the rails console using `RAILS_ENV=production rails c`

-    10.2.
+    11.2.
 Create the user with `User.create(username: '<USERNAME HERE>', password: '<PASSWORD HERE>')`

-11. Precompile assets using `RAILS_ENV=production bin/rails assets:precompile`
+12. Precompile assets using `RAILS_ENV=production bin/rails assets:precompile`

-12. Launch servers from their respective directories

-    12.1. `Overware` server via `bin/rails -s -p 80 -e production`
+13. Launch server using `bin/rails -s -p 80 -e production`

-    12.2. `Flight Terminal Service` server via `yarn run start`

-13. Access the application at its public IP and use the details for the user you created in step 7 to log in
+14. Access the application at its public IP and use the details for the user you created in step 7 to log in

 ## Bolt-Ons